AquaIsUseless/vizard/README.md

 5. In the right panel, click "Import 2024.1.1 to project" (or newer version, if available and desired)
 6. In the "Import Unity Package" panel that opens, click the "Import" button (bottom right).
 Note: It is recommended you import the entire File Browser PRO package unless you are familiar with its contents.
 7. The "FB PRO" panel will pop up.
 Close the FB PRO panel.
-8. In the Project tab (bottom left), navigate to:

-    `Plugins\crosstales\FileBrowser\Resources\Prefabs\`
-    and drag the FileBrowser prefab to move it to:

-    `Resources\Prefabs\`
-9. Click on the FileBrowser prefab in the Project panel to make it active in the Inspector tab (right).
-10. In the Inspector tab (right) of the Unity Editor, enable "Allow Sync Calls" under macOS Settings.
-11. Open the Unity Player Settings by navigating to Edit>Project Settings.
+8. Open the Unity Player Settings by navigating to Edit>Project Settings.
 Click on "Player" in the left-hand list.
-12. Scroll down to the Scripting Define Symbols in the Player Settings.
+9. Scroll down to the Scripting Define Symbols in the Player Settings.
 Click the + button and type "USE_NATIVE_FILE_BROWSER" into the newly added space.
 Click "Apply".
-13. Press Play in the UnityEditor and then "Select" to test the newly added platform native file browser.
+10. Press Play in the UnityEditor and then "Select" to test the newly added platform native file browser.

 Optional: Install HD Materials and other optional Vizard Addressables bundles assets
 ---------------------------------